Codeception/Codeception/docs/07-AdvancedUsage.md

 This way you can easily create multiple combinations of your environment configurations.

 Depending on the environment, you may choose which tests are to be executed.
-For example, you might need some tests to be only executed in Firefox, and some tests only in Chrome.
+For example, you might need some tests to be executed in Firefox only, and some tests in Chrome only.

 The desired environments can be specified with the `@env` annotation for tests in Test and Cest formats: